-Pinpointing pollution sources can be made easier by identifying the location and extent of groundwater recharge areas, so communities can plan where and how much development can be built with the least amount of impact to the watershed.
+Pinpointing pollution sources can be made easier by identifying the location and extent of groundwater recharge areas, so communities can plan where and how much development can be built with the least amount of impact to the watershed, although the Town does not currently control water resources from point or non-point pollution.
 Contamination of local drinking water resources can be devastating, very costly to reverse, and affects all area residents.
-The Town of Argyle has been proactive in its efforts to educate the public about protecting the drinking water supply as it has participated in volunteer water testing.
+To protect local drinking water resources, the Town relies on State regulatory agencies.